CharlesHolbrow/eternal-deploy/README.md

 # Eternal

-This is a minimal example for running `synk` and `synk-js` in development and production.
+Generate some visuals, with text and musical staff notation.
+This is a small example of how we could use `synk` and `synk-js` to create real-time musical experiences.

 ## Running In Development